Skip to main content

 Website localisation in India: what is in scope for 2026

-• Localisation is wider than translation.
+• Localization is wider than translation.
 It covers UI strings, marketing pages, the help centre and the FAQ knowledge base, plus currency, date, address and right-to-left (RTL) layout.

 • Arabic for the Gulf uses Modern Standard Arabic with Saudi or UAE marketing tone, full RTL layout, and Arabic font, date and number handling.